hoonbyun/CarND_Traffic_Sign_Classifier_P2/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+ My model is based on the LeNet acchitecture by adapting the number of classes of the traffic sign.
+ I picked up the LeNet architecture since its input expects to be an image and it has all necessary code cells, convolution, activation, pooling ect, and it looks very suit for the traffic sign classifier.

 ###Test a Model on New Images